softwaremill/supler/README.md

 validate, run action and generate JSON in succession.

 Concurrent sends are handled as well.
 Only the results of the last send triggered by value changes will be taken into account.
-Actions will be queued and executed one after another (hence errors must be reported using `sendErrorFn`).
+Only one action can be in progress at a time (hence errors must be reported using `sendErrorFn`).
 It could be a good idea to block the UI while an action is executing, so that no form changes are made during action execution (which would be lost).
 The `isAction` flag can be used to achieve that (there is usually no need to block the UI for value-change refreshes).